February 12, 1995 – Philip Kramer (Iron Butterfly) was born on July 12th 1952 in Youngstown, Ohio.

 On May 29th 1999, Phil’s Ford Aerostar minivan and skeletal remains were found by photographers looking for old car wrecks at the bottom of Decker Canyon near Malibu, California.

-Based on forensic evidence and his emergency call to the police his death was ruled as a probable suicide committed on the day on which he was last hear- 12 February 1995.
+Skeletal remains in the vehicle were later identified through dental records as that of Philip Taylor Kramer.
+Despite law enforcement ruling this as a probable suicide, family and friends of Philip Taylor Kramer discount this theory.
+Kramer’s spouse stated he husband “would never, for any reason or under any circumstances, allow himself to completely abandon the family he loves more than life itself.”
+Based on this forensic evidence and his emergency call to the police his death was ruled as a probable suicide committed on the day on which he was last heard of, 12 February 1995.
 He was 42 years old.